digitalservicebund/useid-backend-service/doc/adr/0017-mandatory-js-support.md

 ## Context

 All eServices should be able to integrate our service seamlessly.
-There are several ways for this.
+ADR 0016 determines this integration by specifying the usage of a JavaScript file that creates an iFrame for displaying the widget.
+However, the widget needs to execute / fetch logic, everytime it is loaded, to work correctly.
+We need to decide whether we want to have a server-side or client-side approach to prepare the widget.
-Most of the options come down to the decision between using JavaScript or not using JavaScript.
+Most of the reasons and implications come down to the decision between using client-side JavaScript or not, because a client side approach would require the user to have JavaScript enabled.

-Pros of having a solution without javascript:
+Client-side approach (JavaScript enabled):

+- benefits:
+  - client side event tracking is possible
+  - frugal use of data on the server (no need to store the constructed TCTokenURL on the server)
+  - additional room for client-side adjustments / use-cases
+- costs:
+  - potentially fewer users because we cannot enforce to enable JavaScript
+  - setting up a test environment requires more effort
+  - potential security vectors

+Server-side approach (JavaScript disabled):

+- benefits:
-- Smaller attack surface
+  - smaller attack surface
-- Easier to debug and test, because we could test against static html and wouldn't need a js runtime
+  - easier to debug and test, because we could test against static html and wouldn't need a JavaScript runtime
-- Potentially support for more browsers

-Cons of having a solution without javascript:
+  - potentially more users because we do not rely on enabled JavaScript
+- costs:

-- We'd need to store more information on the server
+  - storage of unnecessary data on the server
-- No event tracking
+  - difficult client-side event tracking

-Our overarching goal
+  - might limit our client-side widget use cases in the future

 ## Decision

-We don't want the TCTokenURL to be stored within our server.
-The TCTokenURL is therefore part of the widget and no further calls to our backend are necessary in order to start the eID-flow at the eService.
+Our decision is driven by two major factors: We want to avoid storing unnecessary data on the server, and we want to properly track the client-side user-journey.
+Especially the improvements based on the client-side user tracking are a key feature of our product.
+Therefore, we choose to rely on client-side JavaScript and vote against a server-side approach.

 ## Consequences

-Services that want to integrate with our solution need to support JavaScript and clients that are browsing with disabled JavaScript will not be able to use our solution.
+We might face fewer user numbers and setting up a testing infrastructure will come with more effort.
+However, we will be able to reason our product and user-experience decision based on client-side data.